google/dart-neats/typed_sql/doc/12_testing.md

 `package:typed_sql` ships with support for connecting to SQLite3 and PostgreSQL.
 A database connection consists of two parts:
  * An `SqlDialect`, which knows how to render SQL queries, and,
- * A `DatabaseAdaptor`, which manages connections to the database.
+ * A `DatabaseAdapter`, which manages connections to the database.

-For convenience, the `DatabaseAdaptor` provides constructors for connecting test database.
-When using one of these constructors a temporary database will be created, and when `close()` called on the `DatabaseAdaptor` the temporary database will be deleted.
+For convenience, the `DatabaseAdapter` provides constructors for connecting test database.
+When using one of these constructors a temporary database will be created, and when `close()` called on the `DatabaseAdapter` the temporary database will be deleted.

 ## Testing with SQLite3